boutproject/BOUT-dev/manual/sphinx/user_docs/boundary_options.rst

       BoundaryOp* create(const string &name, BoundaryRegion *region);
       BoundaryOp* create(const char* name, BoundaryRegion *region);

-to turn a string such as “relax(dirichlet)” and a ``BoundaryRegion`` pointer into a ``BoundaryOp`` object.
+to turn a string such as “relax(dirichlet)” and a :cpp:class:`BoundaryRegion` pointer into a :cpp:class:`BoundaryOp` object.
 These functions are implemented in ``boundary_factory.cxx``, starting around line 42.
 The parsing is done recursively by matching the input string to one of:

 -  ``modifier(<expression>, arg1, ...)``